barbararech/punching-in-front/README.md

 ##  :clipboard: Description

-An app for you to manage yours applications to job offfers!
+An app for you to manage yours applications to job offers!

 ## :computer: Technologies
   - ReactJS